Resume Writing

 FormatATS CompatibilityBest For

-Reverse ChronologicalExcellent — Simple layout, clear section flowMost job seekers (recommended)
+Reverse ChronologicalExcellent — simple layout, clear section flowMost job seekers (recommended)

-Functional (Skills-Based)Risky — Missing dates or unclear job progressionCareer changers with gaps (use caution)
+Functional (Skills-Based)Risky — missing dates or unclear job progressionCareer changers with gaps (use caution)

-Combination (Hybrid)Moderate — Works if formatted simplySenior roles needing both skills and chronology
+Combination (Hybrid)Moderate — works if formatted simplySenior roles needing both skills and chronology

 Our advice: Stick with reverse chronological.
 It’s the format ATS systems were designed to parse.